dschrempf/mcmc-date/bench/comparison_with_mcmctree/README.md

 cd ../
 ```

-The branch lengths, the gradient, and the Hessian are stored in output file `rst2`, which will rename as `in.BV`:
+The branch lengths, the gradient, and the Hessian are stored in output file `rst2`, which we will rename as `in.BV`:

 ```sh
 ## Run from `00_CODEML`